 The actuarial assumptions used in performing this valuation have been recommended by the actuary and adopted by the Board of Trustees based on Milliman's most recent review of the System's experience (from July 1, 1995 to June 30, 2000).
 We believe the assumptions used, in the aggregate, reflect our best estimate of anticipated future experience of the plan.
 The results of this report are dependent upon future experience conforming to these assumptions.
 To the extent that future experience deviates from these assumptions, the true cost of the plan could vary from our results.
-Since the prior valuation there have been only minor changes to plan features which did not materially impact the overall contribution rate for the System.
-However, as will be discussed in the Actuary's Comments section, there were changes in experience and actuarial methods and procedures that will significantly impact the System's contribution rate for Fiscal Year 2004.
+Since the prior valuation the plan was amended to provide a pre-Social Security supplement and to grant an ad hoc COLA of 1%.
+There were also changes in experience and actuarial methods and procedures that significantly impact the System's contribution rate for Fiscal Year 2004.